Joc Pederson's Success and Achievements in Timeline

 2012: Promotion to Rancho Cucamonga Quakes

-In 2012, Joc Pederson was promoted to the High-A Rancho Cucamonga Quakes, where he continued to excel.
-The Dodgers selected him as their 2012 "Minor League Player of the Year," and he was named a Dodgers organization All-Star by MILB.com.
+In 2012, Joc Pederson was promoted to the High-A Rancho Cucamonga Quakes of the California League, where he batted .313.
+He was also selected as the Dodgers' "Minor League Player of the Year" and named an AFL Rising Star.

-In 2013, Joc Pederson was promoted to the Double-A Chattanooga Lookouts, starting as the youngest member of the team.
+In 2013, Joc Pederson was promoted to the Double-A Chattanooga Lookouts.
 He was selected to play for the United States at the All-Star Futures Game and in the Southern League All-Star Game.

-In February 2014, Joc Pederson was recognized as one of baseball's top prospects, ranking 34th by Baseball America.
+In February 2014, Joc Pederson was recognized as the 34th-best prospect in baseball by Baseball America.

-April 2014: Named Minor League Prospect of the Month
+April 2014: Minor League Prospect of the Month

 In April 2014, Joc Pederson was named minor league Prospect of the Month by MLBPipeline.com after batting .398 with 6 home runs and 9 steals for the Triple-A Albuquerque Isotopes.